microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaUser.md

 ### -UsageLocation
 A two letter country code (ISO standard 3166).
-Required for users that will be assigned licenses due to legal requirement to check for availability of services in countries.
+Required for users that are assigned licenses due to legal requirement to check for availability of services in countries.
 Examples include: "US", "JP", and "GB".

 ```yaml